Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 1. `doorstop_config.ini` and `winhttp.dll` both exists on the game's root folder.
 2. `doorstop_config.ini` contains the line `targetAssembly=Mods/MH_ModLoader.dll`
 3. The `Mods` folder exists under game root, and contains `MH_ModLoader.dll` and `0Harmony.dll`.
-4. Check that game is 64bit.
-If it is not, replace winhttp.dll with 32bit doorstop dll.
-Otherwise, make sure it is 64bit.
-5. Delete all files in the game folder (important), Verify Files, and make sure the unmodded game runs ok.
-Then reinstall this mod loader, and mods.

 If you did it all, and the log is still not created on game launch, the trouble is probably beyond the scope of this readme.